 12. Tenis Island

-It is an island located southwest of Port Said about 9 km away from Lake Manzala and the meaning of the word Tenis is Island in the Greek Language.
-Tenis was a prosperous Egyptian city in Islamic times and it was an important port for the export of Egyptian agricultural products and was famous for the textile industry in Egypt.
+It is an island located southwest of Port Said, about 9 km away from Lake Manzala, and the meaning of the word Tenis is Island in the Greek Language.
+Tenis was a prosperous Egyptian city in Islamic times.
+It was an essential port for exporting Egyptian agricultural products and was famous for its textile industry.
 The island contains the archaeological Tenis Hill, which attracts a large number of tourists and includes a large number of antiquities dating back to the Islamic era.
-The island is about 8 km in area and you can easily reach it within half an hour via motorboat.
+The island is about 8 km in area, and you can easily reach it within half an hour via motorboat.

 13. Port Said City Monument